Generic selectors

 Table of Contents

-If you’re exploring career development options, you may have come across the NVQ Level 6 qualification and wondered what it’s equivalent to.
+When looking through career development opportunities, you might have come across the NVQ Level 6 qualification and questioned what it’s equivalent to.
 The short answer is: it’s equivalent to a bachelor’s degree.

 However, while they sit at the same level on the UK’s qualifications framework, an NVQ Level 6 and a university degree are not the same.
-One is vocational, the other academic and understanding the difference can help you choose the right path for your goals.
+One is vocational, and the other is academic.
+Knowing the distinction can help you make the right choice to achieve your goals.

 Let’s break down what NVQ Level 6 really means, how it compares to a degree or diploma, and why it might be the ideal choice if you’re already working in industries like construction or site management.